 4. Chiang Kai-shek leads comedy of errors

-5. Mao gets a new pen-name
+5. Mao gets a new pen name

 Chiang’s rival Mao Zedong actually beat him to the menxiusi hall of fame: In a 2006 article, assistant professor Lu Xinghua of Tongji University, translated a passage in Carl Schmitt’s Political Theology, in which the German political theorist quoted a line from Chairman Mao’s poem “Niannujiao-Kunlun” (《念奴娇-昆仑》).
-Apparently mistaking the second part of the title for the author’s name, Lu wrote that “Schmitt quoted Chinese poet Kun Lun’s lines to express longing for real political struggle and peace in such conditions of global revolution and war.”
+Apparently mistaking the second part of the title for the poet’s name, Lu wrote that “Schmitt quoted the Chinese poet Kun Lun’s lines to express longing for real political struggle and peace in such conditions of global revolution and war.”
 He then added the footnote, “The translation is the author’s own; I was unable to locate the original poem by Kun Lun.”

 6. Sang Zu makes art with war

 In 2007, the Chinese version of French theorist Guy Debord’s The Society of the Spectacle, published by the Nanjing University Press, back-translated the name of ancient Chinese strategist Sun Tzu (孙子 Sūn Zǐ) into 桑卒 (Sāng Zú).
 Sun’s masterpiece The Art of War (《孙子兵法》, Sun Tzu’s Military Strategies) was also very directly translated as《战争艺术》(War Art).